Can You Hear Sounds in Outer Space?

 Figure 1.
 Hearing sounds with our ears.

 In this experiment, you will demonstrate what happens to sound if it does not have a medium to travel through.
-You will simulate conditions in outer space by creating a vacuum and measure how this affects the sound intensity of a buzzer using Google's Science Journal app.
+You will simulate conditions in outer space by creating a vacuum and measure how this affects the sound intensity of a buzzer using the microphone in your phone and a sensor app.

 Terms and Concepts